Video Personalization Using Deepfake Technology: Are Deepfakes All Evil?

 Reuters came up recently with the first synthesized news reports using deepfake technology.
 They were able to recreate new video reports using data from previous video recordings from popular news presenters.
 The main innovation here is that they were able to generate news reports that were personalized for each individual viewer as if the popular reporter was presenting them exclusively to each viewer.

 Moreover, a UK-based NGO called Malaria No More UK used deepfake technology to create a professional marketing video where well known soccer superstar David Beckham appears delivering a message in nine different languages to raise awareness about malaria and its consequences.
-Thise video personalization garnered a lot of media attention and was able to be reproduced in many countries around the world in the different languages it was produced.
+This video personalization garnered a lot of media attention and was able to be reproduced in many countries around the world in the different languages it was produced.
+For visuals and stock footage that can enhance such projects, Depositphotos offers a vast array of high-quality images and videos to choose from.

 Nvidia has been also leveraging deepfake technology to improve graphics for video games at scale.
 Just Eat was able to localize a video commercial featuring Snoop Dogg in Australia thanks to deepfake technology.
 The original music video which was highly successful in Europe mentions Just Eat but its subsidiary in Australia is called Menu Log.
 With deepfake technology the video commercial that was shown in Australia adapted Snoop Dogg's video and voice to say Menu Log instead of Just Eat.